bmc/sbt-izpack/index.md

 # Tasks

-The plugin provides two new SBT tasks.
+The plugin provides three new SBT tasks.

-* `editsource:edit` performs the edits on each source file that is out of date with respect to its corresponding target file.
-If no variable substitutions or regular expression substitutions are specified, `editsource:edit` does nothing.
+* `izpack:create-installer` generates the installer jar file from your YAML configuration.
+* `izpack:create-xml` converts the YAML configuration file to the XML file required by IzPack.
+You generally don't need to invoke this task yourself; `izpack:create-installer` invokes it automatically.
+This task exists primarily for debugging.

-* `editsource:clean` deletes all target edited files. `editsource:clean`
+* `izpack:clean` deletes all target edited files. `izpack:clean`
   is also automatically linked into the main SBT `clean` task.

 # The YAML configuration file

+The YAML configuration file tracks the [IzPack XML][] file format fairly closely.
+There are some differences, but the main difference is readability.

 ## Variables

+Like "regular" IzPack, the *sbt-izpack* plugin supports variable substitution within its configuration file. *sbt-izpack* provides some [predefined variables](#predefined_variables), and you can add your own in your build file.

 Inside a source file to be edited, variable references are of the form `${varname}`, as in the Unix shell.
 A shortened `$varname` is also support.